learn-co-curriculum/phase-4-syllabus-flex-60-week/README.md

 **authorize** users in your application, and how to **deploy** your application for the world to see!
 You'll learn some more of the core technology that makes the web work, like cookies, and best practices for working with sensitive data like passwords.
-You'll also learn how hosting services like Heroku can be used to deploy your application.
+You'll also learn how hosting services like Render can be used to deploy your application.

 **Note**: If you're moving through this material quickly and want an extra